whalestackhq/php-sdk/README.md

 Support and Feedback
 --------------------
 We'd love to hear your feedback.
 If you have specific problems or bugs with this SDK, please file an issue on GitHub.
-For general feedback and support requests, send an email to service@coinqvest.com.
+For general feedback and support requests please email service@coinqvest.com.

 Contributing
 ------------